 Forklift certification is something all forklift operators and managers of forklift drivers need to take seriously.
-OSHA regulations on industrial power equipment such as forklifts are in place to protect workers and others around busy work areas such as warehouses, loading docks and piers, and these rules are strictly enforced.
+OSHA regulations on industrial power equipment such as forklifts are in place to protect workers and others around busy work areas such as warehouses, loading docks, and piers, and these rules are strictly enforced.

 The reasons why forklift certification is so important are many.
-In addition to safety of personnel and others working in and around an area where heavy equipment is operated, certified operators save money.
+In addition to the safety of personnel and others working in and around an area where heavy equipment is operated, certified operators save money.

 While safety is certainly a top priority for companies, money is a very close second.
 Millions of dollars are lost every year due to accidents that could have been prevented with proper training and certification.

 Accidents involving forklifts kill more than 100 people every year in the United States.
 The number of accidents that result in injuries are in the thousands.
 Many of these incidents would never have happened had the driver been trained, licensed and certified in accordance with manufacturer recommendations and OSHA requirements.

 If you are interested in working as a forklift operator, the first thing you should do is get certified.
 You can take a course in your local area if you want.
 Or, it may be quicker and easier for you to get your training right over the Internet.
 Online forklift certification can cost you as little as $40 depending on the instruction site you choose to go with.
 (It is sometimes worth paying a bit more for a more comprehensive training course.)

 When you show up for your interview with a training certificate or license in hand, you’ll be far ahead of the rest of the applicants who are looking to get the same job.
 What more motivation could you need?

 If you are an employer with forklift operators at your facility, you need to make sure your managers stay up to date on all the new rules and regulations set forth by OSHA.
 If your managers are not current, your company could face stiff penalties and fines for their negligence.